redtexts/texts/gorter_1918_world_revolution.md

 They divided Russia into districts, whose Workers' Councils (Soviets) elected the District Workers' Councils.
 These District Workers' Councils elected the Central Council [of?] the Empire, and the congress of the Councils elected the Executive Committee.

-All members of the Local, District, and Central Councils, and also all officials and employees, are elected for a short period only, and are always liable to be called to account for their actions [(11)][notes].
+All members of the Local, District, and Central Councils, and also all officials and employees, are elected for a short period only, and are always liable to be called to account for their actions^[This is to prevent the formation of a new bureaucracy, or a new independent power, being raised above the workers.].

 As in general all officials have a low salary, and as all the Councils have to meet regularly and often, there will be formed a flexible body as the first Socialist Government in the world.